developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Supplemental Always -** The scanner decodes only UPC/EAN symbols with supplemental characters, and ignores symbols without supplementals.

-**Supplements Auto -** The scanner decodes UPC/EAN symbols with supplemental characters immediately.
+**Supplemental Auto -** The scanner decodes UPC/EAN symbols with supplemental characters immediately.
 If the symbol does not have a supplemental, the scanner must decode the barcode the number of times set via UPC/EAN Supplemental Redundancy before transmitting its data to confirm that there is no supplemental.

 **Supplemental Smart -** Enables smart supplementals.
 In this mode, the decoder returns the decoded value of the main block immediately unless it belongs to one of the following supplemental types:
 * 378